jurakovic/TimestampCopy/README.md

 This script is designed to work with **only one selected file or folder at a time**.
 While it does appear in the context menu when multiple items are selected, it will be executed **independently for each item**.
 This can lead to unexpected behavior.
 For accurate and predictable results, always use it with a single selection.

+### Disclaimer

+This script is provided **as-is**, without any warranties or guarantees of fitness for a particular purpose.
+It was created solely for educational and experimental use, and I do **not** intend to actively support or maintain it.
+While it should work reliably in most cases, use it at your own risk.
+In the future, I plan to develop a more robust and user-friendly version written entirely in PowerShell for a more native Windows experience.

 ### References

 <https://stackoverflow.com/questions/20449316/how-add-context-menu-item-to-windows-explorer-for-folders>